msg-CareerPaths/csharp-training/chapters/103-local-drive-access.md

  - [How to read from a text file](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/file-system/how-to-read-from-a-text-file)

+OnlineShop:
+  Create a new service that manages the file persistance operations.
-OnlineShop: Save product information and order information on local json files on disk.
+  Add methods in this service to save,get products on json files on disk.
+  You must take into consideration the followings:
+  - Products must be stored as json files.

   - Every time a product is created a file must be created on disk with information about the product.

   - When a product is modified or deleted, this must reflect in the files saved on disk.

-  - Every time an order is created a file must be created containing the order information.

-  - You will have to come up with an apropiate folder structure for this task
+  - You will have to come up with an apropiate folder and file name for this task.

+  - The folder where the files are stored does not exists.The folder can be located where you want.

 Further Reading:
  - [An alternative for serialization is Newtonsoft.Json](https://www.youtube.com/watch?v=hLYHE1kIOpo)